dagu-org/dagu/README.md

 ### 4. Execute the DAG

-Press the `Start` button and the DAG will run.
+You can execute the example by pressing the `Start` button

 ![example](assets/images/demo.gif?raw=true)